NBTPXX/idm-documents/English Documents/main document.md

   desc=idm
 ```

-For versions with an accelerometer (lis2dw), add the following to enable it:
+For versions with a lis2dw accelerometer, add the following to enable it:
+dont put it before the config of `[IDM]`
 ```ini
 [lis2dw]
 cs_pin: idm:PA3